 Mechanical exhibit, consisting of a wooden box on which is perched two figures of sailors, each holding a crank handle.
 When the mechanism rotates, these 'little men' appear to turn the crank handle which rotates a series of hidden cogs, finally rotating a large dum below them onto which 21 double-sided signs are attached.
 The signs slowly flip over, allowing sufficient time for reading.
 The men are dressed in black felt sailor suits (jacket and trousers) with blue-trimmed white shirt appearing from underneath and folded over to form a square panel over the shoulders.
 Each jacket has a rope trim at the front opening.
 Their caps are white with inscribed bands (see below).
 The faces of the men are made of a composite material and are painted pink, with blue eyes and features picked out in appropriate colours.
 Their hands and feet are brass.
 A door to the left of the signs hinges to allow access to the cog mechanism.
 The 'Little Men' are housed in a glazed wooden display stand, apparently non-original.

-Cole's Book Arcade opened in the Bourke Street Mall in 1883, after earlier operating from other sites.
-It was a shop like no other, crammed with new and second-hand books and other wares, but with the atmosphere of a circus.
+Cole's Book Arcade was one of the great iconic stores of Melbourne in the late 19th and early 20th centuries, and the 'Little Men' were one of its most iconic objects.
+The store was crammed with new and second-hand books and other wares, and had the atmosphere of a circus.
 Cole enticed customers of all ages with a menagerie and fernery, a band, a clockwork symphonion and other mechanical delights.
 Readers could sit in comfortable chairs, encouraged by a sign: 'Read for as Long as You Like - Nobody Asked to Buy'.
-The Arcade's proprietor, Edward William Cole, was optimist and idealist, believing passionately in the power of education and envisaged a world without borders, expounding his views in pamphlets and books.
-Cole died in 1918, still dreaming of a better future.
-Cole's Book Arcade, one of the wonders of 'marvellous Melbourne', closed in 1929.

 Mr. Edward William Cole - Cole's Book Arcade, Bourke Street & Little Collins Street, Melbourne, Greater Melbourne, Victoria, Australia, 1883